The west coast expedition

 Pulpit Rock has been named one of the world's most spectacular viewing points by both CNN Go and Lonely Planet.
 It rises 604 metres above the Lysefjord.

-After the hiking, we use public transport to the pier at Tau.
-From there we take a ferry back to Stavanger there a cab waiting for transport back to the Sola beach hotel.
+After the hike, we are transported to the pier at Tau and take the ferry back to Stavanger where a taxi takes us back to the Sola beach hotel.

 Everything has an end, you have done it all !